Office space in Leeds

 The manufacturing sector is the third largest in the UK, accounting for around 1,800 companies and just under 40,000 employees.
 In total this makes up as much as 8.8% of total employment within Leeds.
 The largest contributing sub-sectors responsible for this includes printing and publishing, engineering, chemicals and food and drink.

-Tourism also plays a big role in the local economy, thanks to popular attractions such as Leeds Castle and the Henry Moore Institute.
+Tourism also plays a big role in the local economy, thanks to popular attractions such as Harewood House and Gardens and the Henry Moore Institute.
 This in turn supports an estimated 20,000 full-time professional roles.

 Which business operate in Leeds?